StimulCross/nestjs-twurple/packages/api/README.md

 export class AppModule {}
 ```

-You can also use `TwurpleAuthModule` from [@nestjs-twurple/auth](https://github.com/stimulcross/nestjs-twurple/tree/main/packages/auth) package to inject an auth provider:
+You can also use `TwurpleAuthModule` from [@nestjs-twurple/auth](https://github.com/stimulcross/nestjs-twurple/tree/main/packages/auth) package to inject the auth provider:

 ```ts
 import { Module } from '@nestjs/common';